 What we’re doing to improve accessibility

-Departments and agencies are urgently fixing content which fails to meet the Web Content Accessibility Guidelines version 2.1 AA standard.
-We will update this page when issues are fixed.
+Following the audit conducted by the DAC in April 2022, departments and agencies are urgently fixing content which fails to meet the Web Content Accessibility Guidelines version 2.1 AA standard.

 Preparation of this accessibility statement